passcod/in-the-pale-darkness-of-dawn/threads/saka/iaqa-force-sensitives-discussion.md

 in courts of law?
 Who do you consult to find out if pregnancies are viable?
 How do you find lost friends and family?
 How do you _live_?”

+Okay, she sounded a bit hysterical too.

 “Force-sensitives do all those things?”

 “_Yes!_ Of course!
 We have to work, too.
 Why not use our innate skills?”

+Iaqa made a face like it was the first time he’d thought of that.
+Which, considering he didn’t know Force-sensitives were a common thing until five minutes ago, is understandable.
+It didn’t help Saka’s feelings of despair, though.

 “The Jedi, our Jedi, were just peacekeepers.
-And not very good ones at that, there were conflicts all the time.”
+And not very good ones at that, there were conflicts all the time.
+From what I heard.”

 He thought for a moment.

 “I suppose if they were carrying all these duties and they found their numbers diminishing, although they couldn’t tell they were because it was so slow, they would slowly abandon what they saw as the less critical roles and focus on the most important.
 And peacekeeping sounds pretty important.”

+Saka was having trouble finding words.

 “I’m just.
 I can’t imagine living a life as a non-sensitive without all these things.
 And I’m really sad that dozens or maybe hundreds of generations didn’t